How does the Swiss Travel Pass Flex work?

 About bus seat reservations

-Once you're on board, you will need to present your Swiss Travel Pass Flex to ticket controllers upon request.
-The controller may want to check your passport as well, to make sure you're the owner of the presented pass.
+Once you're on board, you will need to present your Swiss Travel Pass Flex and day ticket to ticket controllers upon request.
+The controller may want to check your passport as well, so be sure to not travel without it.

 Traveling beyond the area covered by the pass

 You may have planned a trip not completely covered by the pass.
 You can check the map to find which part of your trip is covered.
 You will have to buy a ticket for the part of the trip that is not covered.